What Percentage Of Samsø’s Electricity Comes From Renewable Energy Sources

 If it hadn’t been for a competition sponsored by the Danish government in 1997, things would still be uncertain.
 Following the Kyoto Protocol commitment to reduce greenhouse gas emissions by 21 percent, Denmark has launched a competition to make one of its communities energy independent within 10 years.
 Samus won and was tasked with carrying out a 10 year plan to achieve this goal.
 Acceptance The victory was not achieved with special funding and the island had to apply for government help to go green like other municipalities.

-See also Renewable Energy Companies New York City
+See also Renewable Energy Infographics

 Their plan relies on building a network of coordinated wind turbines on land and at sea.
 Local residents could buy their shares, and instead of placing the turbines in the best places to catch the wind, they also thought about where the turbines would look best.